 It’s useful for employers to have an understanding of cultural fit that takes into account more than behaviour and personalities, and emphasises the values underpinning them.
 A candidate that genuinely identifies with your vision could end up being a huge asset for your company, and be more likely to stick around.
 Their personality is of course important, but isn’t the sole determining factor.
 After all, you probably wouldn’t want all your friends to work for you – it would be fun, but would it be productive?

 As a candidate you might have had a negative experience with a particular business’ culture and as a result written off working in the entire sector.
-I’ve seen it a few times where the issue isn’t that the sector as a whole isn’t right for a candidate, but rather that they didn’t fit the culture of one specific business in that sector.
-There are a whole variety of business cultures – you might have found yourself in one that was overly stressful, ‘blamey’, too corporate, too laid-back and so on.
-You have to ask yourself whether it was the nature of the work itself that you disliked, or the environment in which you did it.
+We have seen it many times where the issue is not that the sector is wrong for an individual but that the individual did not work well within one specific business in that sector.
+Simply put, the culture of the business needs to fit with your personal values.
+You might have found yourself in one that was overly stressful, ‘blamey’, too corporate, too laid-back and so on.
+When you are considering your next move, you need to ask yourself whether it was the nature of the work itself that you disliked, or the environment in which you did it.

-As you can see, cultural fit has a strong connection with your happiness and productivity.
-But it also goes far beyond just whether you like an open plan office or not – it takes into account your personal ambitions and goals, your talent and how you see yourself applying them in your work.
-If your values and the values of your employer align, then behaviour and working styles can be taught, tweaked or mutually adapted to create a workplace that is diverse in people but united in purpose.
-That, to me, sounds like a true cultural fit!
+If your values and the values of your employer align, then behaviour and working styles can be taught, tweaked or mutually adapted to create a workplace that is diverse in people but united in purpose - a true cultural fit!